 Praline dip is one of my favorite indulgent appetizer ideas and I hope you'll indulge very soon.
 And sharing is caring, so be sure to pin this pecan praline baked brie recipe and follow me over on Pinterest.
 Thanks for reading!

 - 5 tablespoons butter

-Preheat oven to 325 degrees.
-Coat a small baking dish with non-stick cooking spray.
+- Preheat oven to 325 degrees.
+Coat a small baking dish with non-stick oil spray and set aside.

-In the meantime, use remaining ingredients to make praline sauce.
-Melt butter in a small saucepan.
-Add brown sugar and cream, stirring until uniform.
+- In the meantime, make praline sauce: melt butter in a small saucepan over medium heat.
+Stir in brown sugar and heavy cream until uniform.